CSCfi/korp-backend/korppluginlib/README.md

 `app`, `mysql` and `KORP_VERSION`, which can be accessed as `korppluginlib.app_globals.`_name_.
 In this way, for example, a plugin can access the Korp MySQL database.

-## Plugin information

-A plugin module or package may define `dict` `PLUGIN_INFO` containing pieces of information on the plugin.
-The values of keys `"name"`, `"version"` and `"date"` are shown in the plugin load message if defined (and if `LOAD_VERBOSITY` is at least 1), but others can be freely added as needed.
-For example:

-    PLUGIN_INFO = {
-        "name": "korppluginlib test plugin 1",
-        "version": "0.1",
-        "date": "2020-12-10",
-    }

-The information on loaded plugins is accessible in the variable `korppluginlib.loaded_plugins`.
-Its value is an `OrderedDict` whose keys are plugin names and values are `dict`s with the value of the key `"module"` containing the plugin module object and the rest taken from the `PLUGIN_INFO` defined in the plugin.
-The values in `loaded_plugins` are in the order in which the plugins have been loaded.